 - Greater knowledge = greater confidence

-- Having a conceptual understanding of a subject makes all the difference when it comes to decision making
+- Having a conceptual understanding of a subject makes a big difference when it comes to decision making

-- Your job / business is probably threatened by AI (so this is a good time to learn something new)
+- Your job / business is probably threatened by AI and other forms of disruption

 - If you don’t keep learning, what do you think happens to your brain?